-readSorted(sortby, forceCSI=False, field=None, start=None, stop=None, step=None)
+readSorted(sortby, checkCSI=False, field=None, start=None, stop=None, step=None)

-Read table data sorted by the given sortby column.
+Read table data following the order of the index of sortby column.

-sortby column must have associated a completely sorted index (CSI) so as to ensure a fully sorted order.
-You can use the forceCSI argument in order to force the creation of a CSI index in case that one does not exist yet.
+sortby column must have associated a full index.
+If you want to ensure a fully sorted order, the index must be a CSI one.
+You may want to use the checkCSI argument in order to explicitly check for the existence of a CSI index.